 In the digital world, there’s a sense in which we never leave the workplace – which can hardly be good for wellbeing.
 But paradoxically, the technology behind this scenario could also be the means to fight it.

 The biggest ‘usp’ any organisation possesses is the people who work within it.
 But when the office is at your fingertips 24 hours a day, easily accessed through a host of devices, we have to question how well we’re looking after this invaluable asset.
 More than ever before, employers are being encouraged to foster an environment in which mental health issues are openly discussed and steps are taken to prevent minor problems from turning into major ones.
-And yet 1 in 6 companies report a mental health problem every week 1 - with such problems being the biggest cause of long-term absence.
+At least 1 in 6 workers experience a common mental health problem every week 1 - with such problems being the biggest cause of long-term absence 2.

 Technology has undoubtedly played a role in increasing the stress which leads to these problems.
 But how can we make it work towards a solution?